RarelyCharlie/rarelycharlie.github.io/_guide/harm.md

 Not all PTSD sufferers are aware that they suffer from PTSD, and the diagnosis sometimes emerges during therapy for some other condition, such as depression or OCD.
 However, not all people who experience events that seem like they might be traumatic ever develop PTSD at all.

 Do not make assumptions about whether or not a member has PTSD, and do not either reinforce or challenge a member's own thoughts about whether or not they have PTSD.
 Listeners should not get involved in diagnosis.

+In all cases when a member might have a mental disorder, you cannot be sure whether they have a disorder or not, and if they do have a disorder you cannot be sure what it is.
+Ensure that you accurately reflect members' feelings without judging them, either positively or negatively, and without diagnosing.

 QUIZ
 {:.dummyquiz}